vitessio/website/content/en/docs/19.0/reference/vreplication/tablet_selection.md

 ### Tablet Types

 #### VReplication

-For VReplication, the server side default which determines the candidate types made available for potential selection as the source for a stream is set using the [`vttablet` `--vreplication_tablet_type` flag](../flags/#vreplication_tablet_type) (default value is `in_order:REPLICA,PRIMARY`).
+For VReplication the tablet types determines the candidate types made available for potential selection as the source for a stream (default value is `in_order:REPLICA,PRIMARY`).
 The target tablet will provide this value to the `TabletPicker` to determine the viable source tablet candidates.
-You can override this default on the client side using your workflow command's `--tablet-types` flag.
+You specify the value on the client side using your workflow command's `--tablet-types` flag.

 You can also specify that the tablet types should be used in the order of preference as listed in the `--tablet-types` flag using the `--tablet-types-in-preference-order` flag.
 For example `--tablet-types "REPLICA,PRIMARY" --tablet-types-in-preference-order` would cause a replica source tablet to be used whenever possible